-As used in this document, "Deloitte" means Deloitte Consulting LLP, a subsidiary of Deloitte LLP.
-Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
+As used in this document, "Deloitte" means Deloitte & Touche LLP, Deloitte Tax LLP, Deloitte Consulting LLP, and Deloitte Financial Advisory Services LLP.
+These entities are separate subsidiaries of Deloitte LLP.
+Deloitte & Touche LLP will be responsible for the services and the other subsidiaries may act as subcontractors.
+Please see www. deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
+Certain services may not be available to attest clients under the rules and regulations of public accounting.